top of page

 Dangerous Game Rifles

 DOUBLE RIFLES The classic double rifle looks stunning, has two immediate shots, it shoulders fast, feels lighter and fantastic in your hands.
 Pictured above are some nice Heym, Rigby, Watson, Evans and Holland and Holland double rifles.
 Personally, I like the calibers of; 375 Flanged, 375 H&H, 450/400 NE, 500/416 NE, new 416 Rigby #2 rimmed, and 450 NE.
 All have manageable recoil for accurate shooting, and a reasonable carry weight, important for trekking under a blazing sun.
 Such rifles are stocked for quick iron sight shooting, so get a huge buffalo size target, and practice at 50m, BUT, please also fire a few shots at 100m and 150m, (yes it will happen) a offhand 2 shots group of 10-20cm (4-10") is just fine.
 WHY, because sometimes animals turn and run, and fast shots are required.
 A few hunters with ageing eyes cannot see express front sights anymore, especially at dusk with low light and in shadows, this is where a large white front sight and a white triangle in the rear sight is brilliant.
 But another solution, for example on a 450/400 NE, is a detachable scope with long eye relief.
 A scope in QD mounts can be carried in the backpack, and mounted on the rifle if needed.
 Moving up to the 470 NE, 500 NE & 577 NE these are ideal for Elephant and Buffalo.
 Recoil is harsh to some people, and tolerable for a big rugby player or a practiced large bore shooter.
 No scope on a .450, .470 or .500 for me, as expecting a scope cut in the head can ruin my trigger control and accuracy.
 Before you order or buy at Buffalo rifle, I recommend you try or borrow a big caliber rifle.
-Fire 6 or so rounds (not just 2), from a rest, offhand and kneeling, 50m & 100m, simulate what you will be doing in the field.
+Fire 6 or so rounds (not just 1or2), from a rest, offhand and kneeling, 50m & 100m, simulate what you will be doing in the field.
 An ethical hunter's responsibility is to shoot well, and take his trophy or game cleanly.
 Then practice with small and large rifles, field shooting positions, quick reloading, and offhand.

 THE BOLT ACTION Calibers for Buffalo include the 9.3x62, 375 H&H, 416 RM, 400 H&H, 416 Rigby, 404 Jeffery, 458 WM, 458 Lott, 500 Jeffery and 505 Gibbs.
 Also the 378, 416 & 460 Weatherby Magnums excelling in their caliber class.
 One of the best things about a bolt rifle, is its magazine capacity, and 4 or 5 rounds gives me much comfort in the field.
 I might also mention Hearing Protection, many clients start out with ear muffs that get discarded after day 1, and foam plugs which get forgotten..
 So.. most hunters WILL end up with some permanent hearing loss from large bores and magnums.
 I keep the low cost $20-$40 Sonic Valve 11 ear plugs in my top pocket, love em.
 Only 5 or 6 seconds to pop them in during the final stalk, and I can still hear easily, yet the blast is stopped (also called Acu-Life ear plugs).
 ALL GUIDES & HUNTERS SHOULD TRY THESE, excellent for hunting.
-The diaphragm system blocks the blast sound wave, (but not suitable at a gun range where multiple sound waves bounce off other objects).
+The diaphragm system blocks the blast sound wave, (but not suitable at a gun range where multiple sound waves bounce off other objects, walls, roofs etc).
 Specialist bullet makers like North Fork, Barnes, Swift, Nosler, Woodleigh etc, produce very tough projectiles with controlled expansion and all perfect for thick skinned game.
 A 375 H&H is a good caliber to practice with, and hunters can use their 375 safari rifle for general shooting of antelope, deer, wild boar etc. Again a detachable scope makes a big bore rifle very versatile, and scopes around 1x-6x or 2x-10x magnification range are most suitable for both close up and longer shots.
 A scope mounted on a 416 Rigby or 458 Lott must have long eye relief and be mounted forward.
 Have I mentioned I hate muzzle brakes on safari rifles... in fact on any rifles.
-Ear drum damage its permanent.
+Ear drum damage will happen and is permanent.
 Deafness is permanent.
 Rifle reliability and shot placement is most import, and all the above calibers will do the job, but be sure you can shoot your rifle well.
 Practice.

 To Stop A Charge

-STOPPING 100% It is very rare, but it does happen.
+STOPPING 100% A charge, it is very rare for the client, but it does happen.
 A Buffalo might get back up, can ambush and come from the side or behind, or just straight through heavy bush.
 We have heard of rare and unusual instances of african Cape Buffalo with multiple shots from 416, 458, 470 etc through the vitals, yet still coming and driven on by adrenaline.
 Trust me, it is the same here.
 If this happens to you, the only one shot placement that will STOP the charge is a brain shot (size of an orange), or a spine shot (size of a thick rope), miss that and the animal can be on top of you.
 On our Water Buffalo the position of the brain is exactly between the horns, whether the head is up and coming, facing you, or down to smash or hook you.. (on Cape Buffalo the brain position is slightly different).
 We keep a water buffalo skull in camp/s, so you can see for yourself.